 - 1 Financial results are shown on a continuing operations basis following the strategic decision, in 2024, to wind-down the regulated activity of our Romanian branch which is now discontinued.
-2023 results have been restated for comparability. - 2 Trading volumes represent flow measured as single leg transaction volume. - 3 Source: Customer survey.
+2023 results have been restated for comparability. - $\,2\,\,$ Trading volumes represent flow measured as single leg transaction volume.